HieroglyphsEverywhere/Fonts/HieroglyphicFontList.md

 The **Aaron Basic RTL Alpha** font contains all characters from the UMdC Alpha font with mirrored (right-facing) hieroglyphs as is necessary to display the characters in Right to Left writing direction.
-UMdC always works with Left to Right (LTR) text so at present this font is mainly only intended for documentation purposes.
+UMdC always works with Left to Right (LTR) text so at present this font is mainly intended for documentation purposes.

 **Licensing:** [Aaron Experimental Font License (AEFL)](https://github.com/HieroglyphsEverywhere/Fonts/blob/master/Experimental/LICENSE.md).